corda/corda/docs/source/codestyle.rst

 it’s about (e.g. due to a bug or a need to introduce a new feature).
 It’s OK to repeat basic facts or descriptions in different places if that increases the chance developers will see something important.

-API docs: all public methods, constants and classes should have doc comments in either JavaDoc or KDoc.
+API docs: all public methods, constants and classes **must** have doc comments in either JavaDoc or KDoc.
 API docs should:

 * Explain what the method does in words different to how the code describes it.
 * Always have some text, annotation-only JavaDocs don’t render well.
 Write “Returns a blah blah blah” rather